AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/new-baseline-migration-faq.md

 | 10–15 baselines | A few tens of seconds |
 | 25–50 baselines | Approximately 1–2 minutes |

->[!INFO]
+>[!NOTE]
 >
->These figures are indicative only and may vary depending on repository complexity, infrastructure capacity, and environmental conditions.
+>These figures are provided for reference only and may vary based on repository complexity, infrastructure capacity, hardware configuration, and overall operating conditions.